Orange-OpenSource/conllueditor/doc/mass_editing.md

 for instance:
 * `Upos:"NOUN"`                      set Upos to `NOUN`
+* `Eud:"n:dep"                       add a enhanced UD relation using the current id + n (n must be a negative or positive integer without 0 (if resulting head id is out of the sentence or n == 0, 0 is taken)
+TODO * `Head:"n"                        set head to current ud + n (n must be a negative or positive integer (if resulting head id is out of the sentence or if n == 0 , 0 is taken)

 * `Feat:"Number=Sing"`               adds a feature `Number=Sing`  (Number: deletes the feature)
 * `Lemma:this(Form)`                set lemma to the form of current token
 * `Lemma:this(Misc_Translit)`       set lemma to the key `Translit` of the `Misc` column